pnsn/Ayahos/README.md

 #  PULSED
-## Processing Utility for Live-streaming Seismic Event Data
+## Processing Utility for Live Seismic Event Data

 ## About
 PULSED is an open-source python project for connecting machine learning (ML) seismic analysis tools into the [`Earthworm`](http://www.earthwormcentral.org) automated seismic processing system.
 It builds on popular Python APIs used in the seismological research community for routine data processing ([`ObsPy`](https://docs.obspy.org) and [`NumPy`](https://numpy.org)) and ML enhanced analysis tasks ([`SeisBench`](https://seisbench.readthedocs.io/en/stable/) and [`PyTorch`](https://pytorch.org)).
 Through this project we seek to provide a familiar, modular python API that can be adapted to meet Earthworm installation operators' needs and enable rapid integration of emerging ML tools from the seismological research community into seismic networks' existing automated operations.